indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 Show some information messages in the log

 ### -vv | --enable-debug
-Show more verbose messages useful for debugging and troubleshooting.
+Show more verbose messages, useful for debugging and troubleshooting.

 ### -vvv| --enable-trace
-Show even more messages like low level driver<->device communication and INDIGO protocol messages.
+Show a lot of messages, like low level driver-device communication and full INDIGO protocol chatter.

 ### -r  | --remote-server
-INDIGO server can connect to other servers and attach their INDIGO buses to its own bus.
-With this switch host names and ports of the remote servers to be attached can be provided.
-This switch can be used several times, once per remote INDIGO server.
+INDIGO server can connect to other servers and attach their buses to its own bus.
+This switch is used to provide host names and ports of the remote servers to be attached.
+This switch can be used multiple times, once per server.

 ### -i  | --indi-driver
 Run drivers in separate processes.
 If a driver name is preceded by this switch it will be run in a separate process.
 This is the way to run INDI drivers in INDIGO.
-The drawback of this approach is that the driver communication will be in orders of magnitude slower than running the driver in the **indigo_worker** process and those driver can not be dynamically loaded and unloaded.
+The drawback of this approach is that the driver communication will be in orders of magnitude slower than running the driver in the **indigo_worker** process and those driver can not be dynamically loaded and unloaded. this switch will load the executable version of the driver.

+### indigo_driver_name
+This is the recommended way to load drivers at startup.
+Loading a driver without **-i** switch will load the dynamically loadable version of the driver.
+It will be run in **indigo_worker** process and can be unloaded and loaded any time.
+Dynamic drivers provide huge performance benefit over executable drivers.

 ```
-$ indigo_server indigo_ccd_asi -i indigo_ccd_simulator -i indigo_mount_simulator
+rumen@sirius:~ $ indigo_server indigo_ccd_asi -i indigo_ccd_simulator -i indigo_mount_simulator
 ```
-In this case **indigo_ccd_asi** driver will be loaded in the **indigo_worker** process, but **indigo_ccd_simulator** and **indigo_mount_simulator** will have their own processes forked from **indigo_worker**.
+In this case **indigo_ccd_asi** driver will be loaded in the **indigo_worker** process, but **indigo_ccd_simulator** and **indigo_mount_simulator** will have their own processes forked from **indigo_worker** as shown:
 ```
 indigo_server───indigo_worker─┬─indigo_ccd_simulator
                               ├─indigo_mount_simulator